ankitCUHP/AutoDock-Vina/README.md

 # AutoDock-Vina
 # YouTube link for explanation
-If you dont'n know `HINDI`, please KEEP patience and follow the video steps

-https://youtube.com/playlist?list=PLsK7GPC_9344mMwuuflQswb-MOsaNxBSB
+"Should you not be fluent in 'Hindi', kindly exercise patience and adhere to the instructional video." https://youtube.com/playlist?list=PLsK7GPC_9344mMwuuflQswb-MOsaNxBSB